AiviaCommunity/PythonForAivia/README.md

 From this panel you can also click the "Open" button to see the log file.
 Python errors are printed here with full tracebacks to help you diagnose issues with code.

+## Templates

+The creation of a global template is somewhat hindered by how arrays of different dimensions are handled differently by each image processing function.
+For now, AdjustGamma.py is the simplest example of an Aivia recipe that can be used as a template.
+For a more complex recipe with proper handling of all image properties encountered in Aivia (8bit, 16bit,  2D, 3D, 2D+T, 3D+T), see ShapeIndex.py.

 ## Style Guidelines

 Unless otherwise specified here, we recommend you follow [PEP 8](https://www.python.org/dev/peps/pep-0008/ "PEP 8").